Liebranca/config/README.md

   - `winex`, a little template for running __absolutely proprietary__ software.
 A sad thing to do, but sometimes there's no other choice.

+  - `living_dpy` and `fix640` for de-effing the screen after monitor or resolution swap.